From Photo to Artwork - "Shana" an Australian Cattle Dog

 5. Then I take a “break” from the vital features of the face, and draw in some fur in the throat and chest area.
 This “break” from drawing the facial features allows me to come back to the face and see what needs changing – perhaps darkening lines, adding other layers of color, or defining fur direction lines.

-A typical Pet Portrait might take me about 7 hours to complete, rarely working more than a half hour at a time.
+A typical Pet Portrait might take me about 8 hours to complete.
+I usually work a half hour at a time.

 Repetitive Process: STUDY… then Shift Eyes to Draw